phorgemakerspace/makerpass_firmware/README.md

 - Or `Cmd+Shift+P` → "PlatformIO: Build"

 #### 5. Upload to ESP32
-- Connect ESP32 via USB cable
+- Connect MakerPass board via USB cable
 - Click the **arrow (→)** in the PlatformIO toolbar
 - Or press `Ctrl+Alt+U` (Windows/Linux) or `Cmd+Alt+U` (macOS)
 - Or `Cmd+Shift+P` → "PlatformIO: Upload"